Introduction

 Primary audience: adult learners and online students

-GetEducated’s stated core audience is adult learners pursuing online education—people who typically prioritize:
+GetEducated’s core audience is adult learners pursuing online education—people who typically prioritize:

 Common “primary audience” scenarios (what GetEducated language maps to)